krisrowe/gclb-demo/README.md

     --nat-all-subnet-ip-ranges \
     --auto-allocate-nat-external-ips
 ```
-# Ensure the image is publicly accessible to all users for unauthenticated access,
+## Ensure the image is publicly accessible to all users for unauthenticated access,
 This will be applicable when a new VM is spun up below and attempts to pull the image.
 ```
 gsutil iam ch allusers:objectViewer gs://artifacts.${PROJECT_ID}.appspot.com
 ```
-# Create a pair of VMs that run the container image
+## Create a pair of VMs that run the container image
 * the argument --no-address ensure the VM does not have a public IP address
 * the argument --shielded-secure-boot avoids error for violation of constraints/compute.requireShieldedVm
 ```
-gcloud compute instances create-with-container instance-1 --container-image gcr.io/${PROJECT_ID}/stubbed-service --project=${PROJECT_ID} --zone=us-central1-a --no-address --shielded-secure-boot
+gcloud compute instances create-with-container instance-1 --container-image gcr.io/${PROJECT_ID}/stubbed-service --project=${PROJECT_ID} --zone=us-central1-a --network=${NETWORK_NAME} --no-address --shielded-secure-boot

-gcloud compute instances create-with-container instance-2 --container-image gcr.io/${PROJECT_ID}/stubbed-service --project=${PROJECT_ID} --zone=us-central1-a --no-address --shielded-secure-boot
+gcloud compute instances create-with-container instance-2 --container-image gcr.io/${PROJECT_ID}/stubbed-service --project=${PROJECT_ID} --zone=us-central1-a --network=${NETWORK_NAME} --no-address --shielded-secure-boot
 ```
-# Allow the port 8080 that the container runs on
+## Allow the port 8080 that the container runs on
-*NOTICE: This may not be needed.
-Futher testing required.
 ```
-gcloud compute firewall-rules create allow-8080 --project=${PROJECT_ID} --network=projects/${PROJECT_ID}/global/networks/default --description="Allows connection from any source to any instance on the network using HTTP." --direction=INGRESS --source-ranges=10.128.0.0/9 --action=ALLOW --rules=tcp:8080
+gcloud compute firewall-rules create allow-8080 --project=${PROJECT_ID} --network=projects/${PROJECT_ID}/global/networks/${NETWORK_NAME} --description="Allows connection from any source to any instance on the network using HTTP." --direction=INGRESS --source-ranges=10.128.0.0/9 --action=ALLOW --rules=tcp:8080
 ```
-# Group the VM instances created so they can be load balanced
+## Group the VM instances created so they can be load balanced
 ```
 gcloud compute instance-groups unmanaged create stub-servers --project=lb-test-374518 --zone=us-central1-a gcloud compute instance-groups unmanaged set-named-ports stub-servers --project=lb-test-374518 --zone=us-central1-a \
     --named-ports=stubweb:8080
-gcloud compute instance-groups unmanaged add-instances stub-servers --project=lb-test-374518 --zone=us-central1-a \
+gcloud compute instance-groups unmanaged add-instances stub-servers \
+    --project=lb-test-374518 --zone=us-central1-a \
     --instances=instance-1,instance-2
 ```

-# Allow Google-managed service the access to do health checks for the load balancer we will create
+## Allow Google-managed service the access to do health checks for the load balancer we will create
-gcloud compute firewall-rules create fw-allow-health-check \
+gcloud compute firewall-rules create allow-health-check \
-    --network=default \
+    --network=${NETWORK_NAME} \
     --action=allow \
     --direction=ingress \
     --source-ranges=130.211.0.0/22,35.191.0.0/16 \